 The manifesto spans a variety of subjects, from automation, anthropocentrism, surveillance, energy, and capitalism as subjects of examination of the current climate crisis.
-These factors and the attitudes people have toward these concepts seem to be where Bratton wants to make his distinctions clear.
+These factors and people’s attitudes toward these concepts seem to be where Bratton wants to clarify his distinctions.
 For many of these subjects, Bratton’s view is nuanced, understanding that technology and the perception of certain technologies or mechanisms of control seem to be unpopular or not critical to the greater environment.
 However, on most of these subjects, Bratton describes the need to either embrace technology or to embrace the exponentiality of technology as a way of creating a vision for the future.

-One only has to look at the Fukushima disaster to see that unplanned nuclear waste becomes a transnational, and planetary headache very quickly.
+One only has to look at the Fukushima disaster to see that unplanned nuclear waste quickly becomes a transnational and planetary headache.
 And while Bratton may suppose that technological shifts can help reform politics and the economy, shifts in belief and behaviour may be much more important indicators of change than technology.
-While the severity, vigilance and seriousness in which Bratton proposes to implement technological shifts with swiftness is a truly authentic and necessary spirit needed for envision a working future, there should be room to consider what happens when technology goes wrong and science doesn’t account for real-world occurrences.
+While the severity, vigilance and seriousness in which Bratton proposes to implement technological shifts swiftly is a truly authentic and necessary spirit needed for envisioning a working future, there should be room to consider what happens when technology goes wrong.
+Science doesn’t account for real-world occurrences.

-What is clear (and refreshing to hear) is that for Bratton, there are realistic actions that can be taken to combat the lack of a future in the postmodern era.
+What is clear (and refreshing to hear) is that, for Bratton, realistic actions can be taken to combat the lack of a future in the postmodern era.
 And for all the doom and gloom of ecological crisis, political upheavals, and a damning economy, the romantic notion of ‘going back to the way things are’ is not an option for the Terraforming programme.